 Date and time the disclosure was made

 Class/Programme attended at Rambert School

 Name of child/ student

 Age/Date of birth if known

 Child/ student's home address and telephone number (if known, this will be given to the Safeguarding Officer by the relevant member of staff):

 Who is reporting the Disclosure?

 Has anyone else been consulted?
 Please give details

 Nature of the alleged incident

-Data 9 time of alloged incident

 Date & time of alleged incident

 Location where alleged incident took place

 Any special factors and other relevant information

 Names of witnesses to the incidents (and contact details if available)

-Were there any physical or behavioural signs?
+ny physical or behavioural signs?
 Any other causes for concern?
-Write down how the disclosure was made, using the young person's words wh erever possible Have you spoken to the child's parents/carers?
-If so, please give details Has anybody been alleged to be the abuser?
+Vrite down l ow the disclosure was made, using the young person's words wher rever possil lave you spo ken to the child's parents/carers?
+If so, please give details las anybody been alleged to be the abuser?
 If so, give details

 Address

 Phone number

 Signature

+Date

-Date This form must be completed and given to the Safeguarding Officer (or in their absence the Deputy).
+This form must be completed and given to the Safeguarding Officer (or in their absence the Deputy).
 If the disclosure was made during evening or weekend activity, please contact the Safeguarding Officer by phone (number available from the admin office) for further instructions.

 Actions

 For completion by the Safeguarding Officer or the Deputy What action has been taken to investigate the report?

 What action has been taken as a result of the investigation?
-E.g. suspension of a worker or volunteer by the relevant programme manager, report to the Social Services.
+E.g. suspension of a worker or voluntee by the relevant programme manager, report to the Social Services.

 Has this incident been referred to a statutory agency?
-Please tick YES NO Give reasons
+Please tick YES □ NO □ Give reasons

 Who is the contact at the statutory agency?

 Name

 Agency

 Contact details

 Any further action needed?